Anthares101/k3s-pi-cluster/README.md

 - You need Ansible of course
 - The master node should have Golang installed, since manual installation is needed to get an updated version I let this to you :)
 - The Ansible collections in the requirements file: `ansible-galaxy install -r requirements.yaml`
-- All your Raspberrys should have a valid network configuration with static IPs and hostname and SSH access configured with private key.
+- All your Raspberrys should have a valid network configuration with static IPs and hostname and SSH access configured with private key

 ## Configuration